Jeffries visits border one day after McCarthy

 “And that will be one of, I think, the more important parts of the trip for me, and I’m gonna continue to encourage my colleagues in Washington — as part of trying to arrive at a comprehensive solution — to take a field trip, to come down to the border communities, to speak to the people who experiences life at them border each and every day,” he added.

 Jeffries also addressed the increase of fentanyl deaths in the U.S., which some Republicans have sought to link to open borders.
-Democrats have noted that fentanyl most-often smuggled to the U.S. through ports of entry, not carried by those seeking asylum between designated entry points.
+Democrats have noted that fentanyl is most often smuggled to the U.S. through ports of entry, not carried by those seeking asylum between designated entry points.

 “The challenge of fentanyl is a serious one, it’s a real one, it impacts people all across the country: urban America, rural America, suburban America, small-town America, Appalachia and the heartland,” Jeffries said.
 “It’s important for us to come together as Democrats and Republicans to address it.”